YunfangHou/Safari-like-Tab-Reopener/README.md

 Please search for related information on how to manually install an extension on your browser.
 When you need to uplaod extension file, use [this package](./package%20for%20Chromium).

-## Known bug
-- Not work when editing GitHub code